 Here we are have a little too much with our DIY photo booth during our St. Patrick’s Day party this past March:

-12. Slow-Mo Video Station
+17. Slow-Mo Video Station

-14. Take ’em Out to a Ballgame
+18. Take ’em Out to a Ballgame

 America’s past time always makes for a great outing.
 The pace is just slow enough to allow your employees to relax and mingle while they take in the night air and munch on some nachos.
 If you don’t have an MLB team nearby, consider a Minor League game.
 Minor League clubs are notorious for their ridiculous stadium food and wacky fan giveaways.

-15. Celebrate Your Company’s Anniversary
+19. Celebrate Your Company’s Anniversary

 Have a big company milestone coming up?
 Don’t miss an opportunity to celebrate with the people who matter most – your employees.
 Use the date of your first hire, your first sale, or of your incorporation and celebrate it annually.
 It will provide a great time to both celebrate your accomplishments, recognize and reward individual achievements, and reflect on the state of the business.

-16. Obscure Holiday Party
+20. Obscure Holiday Party

-Sure, you probably have an annual holiday party.
+Sure, you probably have an annual office holiday party.
 You might even celebrate St. Patrick’s Day or Cinco de Mayo.
 If you’re really good, you celebrate Employee Appreciation Day (first Friday of March).
 But what are you doing for National Unicorn Day (April 9th)?
 Or Pi Day (March 14th)?
 There’s no shortage of fun, silly, and/or absurd holidays to celebrate.
 And you should consider celebrating at least one of them.
 Why?
 Simply put, sometimes it’s just really fun to get the entire office excited about something… a bit ridiculous.
 Here are few lesser known holidays to get your creativity flowing:

 - National Hat Day – January 15